Hannah James is an Australian bassist, composer, band leader and educator based in Sydney.

 Hannah is a casual lecturer at the Sydney Conservatorium of Music – Jazz Faculty where she is also undertaking postgrad performance research under supervisor Simon Barker.
 Hannah is a regular tutor for the SIMA young women in Jazz program developed by Dr Sandy Evans, casual bass tutor for UNSW, runs workshops in jazz composition and improvisation for high school students, teaches privately and in schools throughout Sydney including running a co-curricular music program at a leading selective school.

-Her many playing credits include working alongside Katie Noonan, Alister Spence, Sandy Evans, Ingrid and Christine Jensen (US/UK), Lakecia Benjamin (USA) Silke Eberhardt (ger), Helen Sung (USA), Don Burrows, Kevin Hunt, Angie Hart, Dean Manning, Lady Sings it Better, Dave Goodman and Matt Keegan amongst others and tours in and around Australia, Asia and the UK.
+Playing credits include working alongside Katie Noonan, Alister Spence, Sandy Evans, Ingrid and Christine Jensen (US/UK), Lakecia Benjamin (USA) Silke Eberhardt (ger), Helen Sung (USA), Don Burrows, Kevin Hunt, Sandy Evans, Angie Hart, Dean Manning, Lady Sings it Better and Matt Keegan amongst others and tours in and around Australia, Asia and the UK.

 Hannah grew up a small rural town outside of Canberra.
 She began her musical training in classical piano, before taking up the double bass.
 She received a scholarship to study Jazz Performance at the ANU School of Music, completing her Honors there under the tutelage of bassist Eric Ajaye before moving to Sydney where she currently resides.